polbeni/materials-modelling/README.md

    - Generate thermal displacements from FC using phonopy.
    - Plot the MSD and get diffusion coefficient from a MD simulation by using kinisi module.
    - Perform NPT MD simulations with ASE and get the change of the simulation box.
+   - Generate GROMACS output file from an ASE MD .traj file.

 ## Disclaimer